saamiyaAqeel/rime/docs/about.rst

 time range, or to include only a specific set of people, and then to create a **subset** of the device dump containing only the information supplied by the filter.
 These features both streamline data investigation and allow data owners to keep unnecessary information private.

+In the GUI, you begin by selecting one or more devices at the top left.
+Device data is displayed in the right pane.
+Filtering can be performed underneath the device selector.
+Multiple devices can be selected; RIME will attempt to align data correctly, but this may have slight variations between devices.